Museum of American Heritage: Williams House Gardens

-Early photographs of the Williams' property show an open vista with an unobstructed view of the house, the beginnings of landscape, and only a few native trees.
-But Dora Williams' interest and proficiency in gardening developed along with her garden until it reached a height of complexity in the 1920s and 1930s.
-Her extensive notes on the garden document the garden development over the years, and have allowed the garden to be restored to its original state.
+The Williams garden was the creation of Dora Moody Williams and is representative of early 20th-century residential landscape design.
+Early photographs of the property show an open vista with an unobstructed view of the house and only a few native trees, but Dora's interest and proficiency in gardening developed along with her garden until it reached a height of complexity in the 1920s and 1930s.
+Her extensive notes on the garden document its development over the years and have allowed it to be restored to its original character.

-Unlike many public specimen gardens, this garden was (and remains) representative of an early 20th Century residential landscape.
-Featuring "outdoor rooms" delineated by rock walls and border plantings and punctuated by ornamental fountains and ponds.
+Dora organized the garden as a series of "outdoor rooms" delineated by rock walls, border plantings, pathways, and stones, and punctuated by ornamental fountains and ponds.
+Many ornamental features were selected during the family's travels abroad.
+At the same time, the garden served more utilitarian functions for the Williams family, including a vegetable garden, a medicinal plants garden, clothes drying, and composting.
+The garden is attributed to be the only historically preserved landscape in Palo Alto, and one of the few in California.

-At the same time the garden area served the more utilitarian functions required by the Williams family, such as a vegetable garden, a medicinal plants garden, clothes drying, and composting.
-It is attributed to be the only historically preserved landscape in Palo Alto, and one of the few in California.
-The Museum of American Heritage is currently preserving the Williams House Garden.
+During the 1990s, MOAH engaged an expert team to restore the garden's original character.
+Today, the garden is maintained by a team of volunteers, who grow food on the property that is donated to local food banks.
+The restored garden reflects the style of an early 20th-century working English garden and serves as a venue for public and private events.